Facilities and Important Resources for Graduate Research Students

 - Progress on your research and thesis.

 Sometimes there is a waiting period due to high demand for a permanent study desk.
-Hot desks are available in the interim at both Clayton and Caulfield, in rooms accessed with a pin access code that you can obtain the Resources team.
+Hot desks are available in the interim at both Clayton and Caulfield, in rooms accessed with a pin access code that you can obtain from the Resources team.
 Computers and printers are available for your use in these rooms.

 Clayton hot desks: